qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 To do this, we'll use the [`browser.hasText` method](docs/api#browserhastexttext-options).
 This method automatically waits for the given text to appear on the page.
 It returns `true` if the text is found, and `false` if the text does not appear before timing out.

-In our test code, update the following step where we click to complete the todo.
+In our test code, let's update the following step where we click to complete the todo.
 We'll call `browser.hasText("Clear completed")`, assign the result to a variable called `hasClearCompletedText`, and assert that `hasClearCompletedText` is `true`.
 See [Jest documentation](https://jestjs.io/docs/en/expect) to learn more about assertions.

 ```js
 it("can click input", async () => {